zlatko-michailov/abc/README.md

 - `http_client_stream : http_request_ostream, http_response_istream`
 - `http_server_stream : http_request_istream, http_response_ostream`

+### `json` streams
+These classes enable sequential parsing and generation of JSON payloads:
+- `json_istream`
+- `json_ostream`

+It is possible to skip over the entire value of a property you are not interested in.
+That value could be primitive, array, or object.

 ### `streambuf` Specializations
 - `buffer_streambuf`- a `std::streambuf`implementation over a fixed `char` buffer.